Skip to main content

 Boston Theater District

-Boston Theater District, Boston, Massachusetts
+Boston Theater District, Boston, MA

 Sandwiched between Boston Common and Chinatown, the Boston Theater District is known for its many historical theaters, as well as restaurants and nightspots catering to theatergoers.
 People have flocked to this area since the 19th century to enjoy everything from opera and dramas to dance, concerts, and comedy performances.